jrheard/blog/python/caesar.md

 Brute Force
 -----------

-Add a "brute force" mode that lets you try to decrypt a message even if you don't know the right key for it:
+Add a "brute force" mode that lets you try to decrypt a message even if you don't know the right key for it - notice the correct translation on Line 5:

 <asciinema-player src="{{ site.baseurl }}/caesar_brute_cast.json" rows="30" cols="80" autoplay="true" loop="true"></asciinema-player>